 Grad School: Many grad school programs offer funding to help with cost through scholarships, research positions, or teaching assistantships.
 Check out the website My (Un)Documented Life for tips on how to apply to graduate school and a list of scholarships open to undocumented students.

 Disclosing Your Status: Knowing when, how, or if to disclose your DACA or undocumented status can be challenging and varies with every opportunity and organization.
-As a student, you are protected under the Family Education Rights and Privacy Act (FERPA) which means faculty and staff cannot share any information about you with people outside of the UW.
+As a general recommendation, DACA recipients do not need to disclose their DACA status to current or potential employers.
+It is the employer’s responsibility to verify your work authorization status when appropriate, and it is your responsibility that your work permit remains valid.
+Also, as a student, you are protected under the Family Education Rights and Privacy Act (FERPA) which means faculty and staff cannot share any information about you with people outside of the UW.
 We encourage you to talk with trusted advisers, mentors, or a career coach to discuss the nuances of this conversation and to develop an appropriate plan.